Skip to content

 How long is raw footage retained before deletion?

 Raw footage that was used for a delivered dataset is purged ninety days after delivery, unless the engagement explicitly requires longer retention for re-export or quality re-review.
-Anonymized frames are retained alongside the dataset for thirty days post-delivery to allow re-packing into a different format.
+Pseudonymised frames are retained alongside the dataset for thirty days post-delivery to allow re-packing into a different format.
 Logs and metadata used to reconstruct the annotation provenance are retained longer, but they do not contain identifiable content.

 Request a compliance brief.